Wolfgang Petersen: Career

 By 1998, Petersen was an established Hollywood director, with the power to both re-release his classic Das Boot in a new director's cut and to helm star-studded action-thrillers.
 As such, he was originally considered to direct the first movie in the Harry Potter film series, Harry Potter and the Philosopher's Stone.
 Petersen pulled out of the running in March 2000.

 In the 2000s, Petersen continued to direct two summer blockbusters, the films The Perfect Storm (2000) and Troy (2004).
 The success of the former helped his Radiant Productions company to sign a deal with Warner Bros.
+In 2003, he was set to direct a Batman vs. Superman film, but deciding to make Troy instead.